kashev/wake-up/discussion.md

 ## 6. A use case diagram of each application

-Use case diagram functional mockups are in "use case diagrams.vsdx".
+Use case diagram functional mockups are in `use case diagrams.vsdx`.

 ## 7. A written overview that compares and contrasts the two applications based on your analysis